hakuimaku/hakuspace/README.md

 # 🐞 Troubleshooting
 - Currently, my custom `gtk.css` is only compatible with **GTK 3** and only supports **Dark Mode**.
 If you are using Light Mode, you may encounter some issues with the appearance of GTK applications **(Thunar)**.
 - **Waybar clock**: You should set your timezone and locale manually in waybar configuration to ensure the clock displays correctly.
+- **Waybar cava module**: If you encounter issues with the Cava module in Waybar, ensure that you have installed `waybar-cava` and that it is properly configured in your Waybar config file.
-- If clicking on **workspaces in Waybar** on Hyprland doesn't switch them, please install waybar-git.
+- If clicking on **workspaces in Waybar** on Hyprland doesn't switch them, please install `waybar-git`.
 This bug has already been fixed by the author in the latest upstream version.
 - **Cava Underbar in Niri** does not support the no-focus rule.
 As a result, you might accidentally move it from its original position or close it by mistake.
 - Some features might still be missing since I only tested this setup for **my personal use**.
 If you need more than what's provided, you'll need to install and configure those parts manually.
 - If you don't want to use certain apps (like `xdg-desktop-portal-gnome`, `wl-screenrec`, etc.), you can easily remove and replace them with alternatives.
 However, some apps are deeply integrated into my scripts or configs, so removing them may break functionality or cause those scripts/configs to stop working.